 When your branding is consistent, one person can build your following on all the different platforms.

 It’s critical to have a regular content publishing schedule, wherever you are branded, the downside of doing several different company websites and social profiles and then having your own personal ones is you don’t have consistent publishing.

 If you don’t have consistent publishing, it’s hard to keep the people who are following engaged.

 If you look at my Facebook page, I publish new posts every few hours every single day.
 As you can look back, you can see three or four new posts every day on Facebook, two or three new videos every day on YouTube, new blog posts every day on my website, new updates on my LinkedIn profile every day, new photos on my Instagram almost every day.
 New tweets on my Twitter profile almost every few hours.

-And that consistency allows people to stay up to date with what I’m doing and to know that rather, it’s Jerry Banfield on Instagram, LinkedIn on my blog on my YouTube channel that it’s all the same.
+That consistency allows people to stay up to date with what I’m doing and to know that, rather, it’s Jerry Banfield on Instagram, LinkedIn on my blog on my YouTube channel that it’s all the same.
 And then it’s all me.

 When you go try and go narrow to start with often you need that flexibility to jump into another area and you can’t see that you’re going to need that ahead of time.

 When I started out, I did my business on video game addiction and I couldn’t imagine doing anything else for the first month or two.
 Then once I got the video game addiction business setup, and there was no money to be made, I started imagining doing something else.